Over the Top (1987 film): Music

 In late 1986, producer/director Menahem Golan selected Italian composer and record producer Giorgio Moroder as music supervisor for the soundtrack.
 Moroder was in charge of creating a concept album with a compilation of new songs in different genres and diverse artists, writing most tracks on the record himself, in collaboration with Tom Whitlock.

 The album was issued on February 13, 1987, under CBS, to coincide with the release of the movie.
-It contains music by Frank Stallone, Kenny Loggins (who performs the film's central theme, "Meet Me Half Way"), Eddie Money, and Sammy Hagar.
-John Wetton, lead singer of the rock group Asia, sang "Winner Takes It All" for the movie, but after performing the song, it was felt that his voice wasn't "mean" enough, so the track was offered to Hagar, whose version, featuring a bass guitar solo by Hagar's then-bandmate Eddie Van Halen, ended up being the one on the soundtrack.
+It contains music by Frank Stallone, Kenny Loggins (who performs the film's central theme, "Meet Me Half Way"), Eddie Money and Sammy Hagar.
+John Wetton, lead singer of the rock group Asia, sang "Winner Takes It All" for the movie, but after performing the song, it was felt that his voice wasn't "mean" enough, so the track was offered to Hagar, whose version, featuring a bass guitar solo by Hagar's then-Van Halen bandmate Eddie Van Halen, ended up being the one on the soundtrack.
 Asia is credited for the track "Gypsy Soul", but Wetton is the only Asia member who actually contributed to it.